 Skip to main content

-Morph structures the modernization process as a series of well-defined stages, guiding teams from initial project conception all the way to delivering production-ready pull requests.
+Morph structures the modernization process as a series of well-defined stages, guiding teams from initial project setup all the way to delivering production-ready pull requests.
 This page explains the key terms used throughout each phase of that journey.

 Table of Contents